Swanson-Hysell-Group/2023_Demag_GUI_tutorial/README.md

 <img src="/images/Pmag_GUI_home.png" width="500"/>

-2. You should see a panel that looks like this showing the data for the first specimen in the site:
+2. You should see a panel that looks like the below showing the data for the first specimen in the site.
+Note that you can customize your view of the data switching between coordinate systems (e.g. specimen, geographic, tilt-corrected) and changing whether the x-axis is north or east for the vector component plot.

 <img src="/images/Demag_GUI_panel.png" width="700"/>